-The developed methodology is applied to test the stability of elastica under an end load through a lever arm.
-Cantilever structures with a lever arm can be found everywhere, such as in plants carrying fruits or load-bearing flexible structures.
-In recent years, nonlinear rod models~\cite{antman2006nonlinear} have been actively employed in the fields of biophysics~\cite{Manning_DNA}, animations~\cite{romero2021physical} and soft robot manipulators~\cite{Armanini2017, nayak2019}.
-Elastica, a simple planar version of this rod model, equally received the attention.
+The developed framework is applied to test the stability of elastica under an end load through a lever arm.
+Cantilever structures with a lever arm are common in nature and engineering—for example, in plants supporting fruits or in load-bearing flexible systems.
+In recent years, nonlinear rod models~\cite{antman2006nonlinear} have been actively employed in the fields of biophysics~\cite{Manning_DNA}, computer graphics~\cite{romero2021physical, Oreilly2012} and soft robot manipulators~\cite{Armanini2017, nayak2019}.
+Elastica, a simple planar version of this rod model, has equally received attention.
 A flexible elastic structure subjected to loads or constraints may exhibit multiple equilibria.
-Hence, it is crucial to determine their stability, as only stable structures exist physically.
-Indeed, the presence of instability also hints at snap-back phenomena, which are characteristic of multi-stable systems~\cite{Hu_2015}.
-Numerous studies have been conducted on the stability of elastic rods, which involve either the Jacobi test~\cite{Manning1998, Hoffman2002, Hoffman2004, Batista2015, dhanakoti2024stabilitycantileverlikestructuresapplications} or Hessian eigenvalue determination~\cite{goriely1997nonlinear,Levyakov2010, kumar2010generalized}.
+Hence, it is crucial to determine their stability, as only stable structures are physically viable.
+Unstable equilibria may exist under specific constraints or boundary conditions and transitions to the available stable equilibrium under disturbances.
+Indeed, the presence of instability also hints at snap-back phenomena, a characteristic of multi-stable systems~\cite{Hu_2015}.
+Numerous studies have been conducted on the stability of elastic rods, which involve either the Jacobi test~\cite{Manning1998, Hoffman2002, Hoffman2004, Batista2015, dhanakoti2024stabilitycantileverlikestructuresapplications, Levyakov2010} or Hessian eigenvalue determination~\cite{goriely1997nonlinear, kumar2010generalized}.
+Alternative techniques based on bifurcation analysis are also available~\cite{Wang2021}.
 In this article, we assess the stability without performing any such rigorous computations.
-But, instead conclusions are drawn by qualitatively examining the plot of appropriate projection of the equilibria against the parameter.
+But, instead, conclusions are drawn by qualitatively examining the plot of appropriate projection of the equilibria against the parameter.